aws-samples/serverless-patterns/apigw-rest-api-lambda-bedrock-cdk/README.md

     cd apigw-rest-api-lambda-bedrock-cdk.
     ```

 1. Deploy the stack to your default AWS account and region.
-The output of this command should give you the HTTP API URL.
+The output of this command should give you the REST API URL.
     ```
 	cd cdk
     cdk deploy